gatk555/simavr/README.md

 Because the old AVR header files have been removed, it is necessary to create a link,
 <I>simavr/simavr/cores/avr</I>
-to the set that come with
+to the set of header files that come with
 <I>avr-libc.</I>
 The target directory should be the one containing
 <I>io.h.</I>
 (On Windows, the
 <I>mklink</I>
 command creates symbolic links.)
-Alternatively, copy the header files into a subdirectory.
+Alternatively, copy the header files into a subdirectory at that location.
 <P>
-There is an additional library dependency, libdwarf, that extracts debugging information from ELF files, including register names and source code line numbers.
+If libdwarf is installed, debugging information is extracted from ELF files, including register names and source code line numbers.
 The register names are shown in gdb, while line numbers, register names and variable names have been added to instruction tracing output:
 <PRE>